No Win, No Fee (818) 990-8300

 Medical Whistleblower Lawyer in Los Angeles

 Fraud in the healthcare industry is sadly widespread and account for roughly 10% of all healthcare expenses in the United States.
 The Federal Bureau of Investigation (FBI) estimates that healthcare fraud costs the nation tens of millions of dollars each year.
-The Los Angeles whistleblower attorneys at Kingsley & Kingsley Lawyers represent employees who blow the whistle on healthcare fraud at hospitals, surgical centers, rehabilitation centers and other facilities that provide healthcare and related services.
+The Los Angeles whistleblower attorneys at Kingsley Szamet & Ly Employment Lawyers represent employees who blow the whistle on healthcare fraud at hospitals, surgical centers, rehabilitation centers and other facilities that provide healthcare and related services.

 What Are Some Examples of Healthcare Fraud?